-Bitcoin has solved the double-spend problem (aka Byzantine generals problem) without relying on any third-party.
-This has made digital scarcity, possible, a thing unachieved prior to Bitcoin.
-But bitcoin is not only absolutely scarce, it is completely divorced from any governmental entity.
+Bitcoin has solved the double-spend problem (a.k.a. the Byzantine Generals Problem) without relying on any third party.
+This has made digital scarcity possible, a thing unachieved prior to Bitcoin.
+But Bitcoin is not only absolutely scarce, it is completely divorced from any governmental entity.
 As such Bitcoin embodies the separation of money and state.
 It’s a non-governmental, spontaneously emerging blending of digital gold as well as the digital dollar.
 Bitcoin is digital (that is, informational) scarcity, the first of its kind, while maintaining the quasi-instant portability of email with no trust, just verification.
 Unlike every other tool for sending money over the internet, Bitcoin works without the need to trust a middleman, a bank, a broker.
-The lack of any company in-between means that Bitcoin is the world’s first neutral digital payments infrastructure, available to all and not owned by any single entity.
-This represents a major breakthrough, when it comes to technology as well as money itself.
+The lack of any company in between means that Bitcoin is the world’s first neutral digital payments infrastructure, available to all and not owned by any single entity.
+This represents a major breakthrough when it comes to technology as well as money itself.

 How many Bitcoin are there?

 Enshrined in the protocol itself is the definite number of 21 million bitcoin.
 As long as the entire community won’t agree to change this, there will only ever be 21 million bitcoin.
-So it’s a fact of life that Bitcoin’s supply cannot be inflated, no matter how big an effort one is expanding towards creating more.
-Although the Bitcoin supply is a hardcoded fact, each bitcoin is divisible into 100 million Satoshis or sats.
+So, it’s a fact of life that bitcoin’s supply cannot be inflated, no matter how big an effort one is expending towards creating more.
+Although the bitcoin supply is a hard-coded fact, each bitcoin is divisible into 100 million satoshis, or sats.
 This is the smallest unit within the Bitcoin system.

 What on earth is Bitcoin mining?

 This fixed supply of 21 million bitcoin needs to be created and distributed.
 For this to happen, bitcoin must be mined.
-Millions of computers spread around the world compete to solve cryptographic puzzles, in order to verify transactions that once verified will be added to the blockchain.
-Any miner that successfully solves the puzzle first in this global competition, is being rewarded with some additional bitcoin (called the block reward).
+Millions of computers spread around the world compete to solve cryptographic puzzles in order to verify transactions that, once verified, will be added to the blockchain.
+Any miner that successfully solves the puzzle first in this global competition is being rewarded with some additional bitcoin (called the block reward).
 Currently the mining reward is 6.25 bitcoin.
-This rate of newly created bitcoin happening approximately every ten minutes is cut in half every 4 years.
-While we started at 50 bitcoin every ten minutes, the rate was cut to 25, then to 12.5, having reached 6.25 by now.
+This rate of newly created bitcoin happening approximately every 10 minutes is cut in half every 4 years.
+While we started at 50 bitcoin every 10 minutes, the rate was cut to 25, then to 12.5, having reached 6.25 by now.
 It’s estimated that by the year 2140, every single bitcoin will be mined.
-As of March 2021 – little more than 18.6 million bitcoin are already in circulation, leaving about 2.4 million coins available to be mined.
+As of March 2021 — a little more than 18.6 million bitcoin are already in circulation, leaving about 2.4 million coins available to be mined.

 Ok, so Bitcoin is like gold?

-At the same time, bitcoin is also considered to be more easily verifiable and auditable as gold itself, since the Bitcoin network with all its monetary rules can be audited by as little as simple computer software running on a raspberry pi, a single-board computer.
+At the same time, bitcoin is also considered to be more easily verifiable and auditable than gold itself, since the Bitcoin network with all its monetary rules can be audited by noting more than simple computer software running on a raspberry pi, a single-board computer.
 As bitcoin is innately digital, it avoids the problems of assayability and verifiability that physical commodities like gold suffer from.

 As time passes, bitcoin could really be regarded as the better gold.
-Nevertheless it is important to keep in mind though: Bitcoin units exist as entries on a distributed ledger maintained by miners.
+Nevertheless, it is important to keep in mind though: Bitcoin units exist as entries on a distributed ledger maintained by miners.
 If incentives to uphold Bitcoin would break down, miners would no longer mine and therefore maintain Bitcoin’s blockchain.
 Bitcoin units would then cease to exist.
-The same is not true for gold that exists due to its physical nature that is upheld by the laws of nature.
+The same is not true for gold, which exists due to its physical nature that is upheld by the laws of nature.

 Is Bitcoin money?

 To answer this question, let’s first take a look at the characteristics of money.
 As a means of exchange and store of value, money unites the following characteristics: durability, portability, fungibility, scarcity, divisibility, and recognizability.
-Looking at bitcoin through this lense, one sees that it almost perfectly unites these six characteristics.
-Therefore, the answer to this question has to be ‘yes, bitcoin is money’.
+Looking at bitcoin through this lens, one sees that it almost perfectly unites these 6 characteristics.
+Therefore, the answer to this question has to be ‘yes, bitcoin is money.’